 SOCIETAL BURDEN

 The community in eastern countries mostly expects women to assume the role of mother.
 If pregnancy doesn't somehow happen for any reason, this will result in numerous psychosocial issues.
 Many issues for example anxiety, depression and other mental illnesses arise when a male is diagnosed with infertility.
 Infertile men who are socially isolated have an avoidant coping style and appraise stressful events as overwhelming are more vulnerable to severe anxiety than men without these characteristics.
-Men prefer oral to written treatment information and prefer to receive emotional support of friends [5]
+Men prefer oral to written treatment information and prefer to receive emotional support of friends.
+[5]

 NEED FOR SUPPORT

-Many studies have shown that men diagnosed with infertility need emotional support though they seem to confide in the doctors at the hospital instead of consulting a professional counseling.
+Many studies showed that men diagnosed with infertility need emotional support though they seem to confide in the doctors at the hospital instead of consulting a professional counseling.
 Feelings of guilt, trauma, frustration, anxiety and depression are seen in such men.
 As the open disclosure of feelings is uncommon among men but they feel sad, worried, embarrassed and lonely after diagnosis.
 Although some men share their feelings with a trusted partner or a doctor, most seem to try and hide all these feelings.
 For such men a developmental approach is developed where the doctor asks the patient about how they are feeling after the diagnosis.
 Among men who continue with the therapy, several seem to discontinue it after some time due to several reasons like family pressure.
 Some studies have been conducted which showed that an adult male desires to experience fatherhood much alike to their female partner.
 The use of assistive reproductive technologies (ART) has been opted by many couples but it has shown to increase infertility specific anxiety and a constant state of sadness if the treatment goes unsuccessful after a longer period of time than expected.
 Infertile men whose behavior is isolating and egoist face severe anxiety than the men who seek help and confide in partners.
 Men frequently find it difficult to communicate their despair and unhappiness, therefore their external reactions may instead take the form of verbal rage, which is a more socially appropriate manner of expression.
 Men may withdraw even farther and repress their feelings as anger transforms into other, less pleasant emotions like grief.
 However, it affects their masculinity, and they interpret it as a sign of their own weakness because it seems to be traumatising and embarrassing to their masculinity.
 [6]

-Many males deal with inferiority complexes.
-Men frequently believe that being able to get the women pregnant makes them more manly, despite the fact that these beliefs are unfounded.
+Many men deal with inferiority complexes.
+They frequently believe that being able to get the women pregnant makes them more manly, despite the fact that these beliefs are unfounded.
 When a man must endure an uncomfortable examination to identify the underlying problem, feelings of inadequacy are made worse.
 Marriages might also be in trouble.
 Men frequently feel that they have betrayed their wives.
 The marriage may suffer as a result of the stress.
 The effects of male factor infertility can be felt in other relationships.
 Men could steer clear of family members and friends who are parents themselves.
 When young children are present, holidays become harsh reminders of infertility.

 COPING MECHANISMS